igrek51/igrek51.github.io/docs/journal/async-python.md

 asyncio.run(main())
 ```
 Surprise!
 The task still runs for 10 seconds.

 Why?
-Because async loop runs on the same thread as the blocked coroutine, and nothing can interrupt it.
+Because the event loop runs on the same thread as the blocked coroutine, and nothing can interrupt it.

 Async Python alternates its execution between two things: an active coroutine and an async loop supervisor.
-If a coroutine won't give up control, the async loop never gets the chance to decide what to process next or to cancel the naughty coroutine.
+If a coroutine won't give up control,
+the async loop never gets the chance to decide what to process next or to cancel the busy coroutine.

 The problem with async Python is that it's too **naive** and
 it puts too much trust in the coroutines underneath, which is a bold assumption.